Sachaa Jhutha: Plot

 Bhola (Rajesh Khanna) is an innocent band musician who lives with his physically challenged sister Belu (Kumari Naaz) in a village.
-He needs more money for his sister's marriage and he sets off to Bombay to earn.
-To make his sister not feel sad for his departure, he sings a song on the way towards the railway station.
-On the other hand, Bombay city Police department is shocked by a series of diamond thefts which leave no clue.
+He needs more money for his sister's marriage and sets off to Bombay to earn.
+To make his sister not feel sad about his departure, he sings a song on the way towards the railway station.
+On the other hand, the Bombay City Police Department is shocked by a series of diamond thefts which leave no clue.
 But Inspector Pradhan (Vinod Khanna) suspects the thief to be Ranjeet Kumar (also Rajesh Khanna), who is actually a wealthy diamond businessman, on the account that whenever a theft occurs, he is present there.
-But he has no evidence and searches for that.
+But he has no evidence and searches for some.
 He creates a plan with Leena (Mumtaz) to attract Ranjeet and to know his secret plans.
-Bhola arrives in the city and he is called Ranjeet in a party.
+Bhola arrives in the city and he is called Ranjeet at a party.
 Ranjeet, who arrives at the party later, is surprised to see Bhola, as he looks identical to him.
 He immediately conceives a plan.
 He takes Bhola to his place and reveals himself.
 He convinces Bhola to act like Ranjeet in front of society as he is suffering from cancer and requires treatment.
-Until his return from treatment, Bhola has to make trust with everybody that he is Ranjeet.
-Actually, Ranjeet makes him himself so that he can continue with his diamond smuggling, meanwhile, there will not be any evidence, as Bhola is going to be Ranjeet everywhere.
+Until his return from treatment, Bhola has to make everybody believe that he is Ranjeet.
+Actually, Ranjeet does so to continue with his diamond smuggling, meanwhile, there will not be any evidence, as Bhola is going to be with Ranjeet everywhere.
 But he did not reveal the reason to him.
 He also promises that he would give money for his sister's marriage.
 Innocent Bhola believes him and agrees to the plan.